centreon/centreon-documentation/cloud/monitoring/basic-objects/timeperiods.md

 ## Definition

 Time periods define a time interval for each day of the week.
 They enable the execution of check commands over a given period of time.
+Time periods are applied according to the time zone configured on the poller which will execute the check.

 ## Configuration